 I took some of my left over weathered fence boards and made a 3X4 ft wooden sign.
 Using the same board for cross pieces on the back, I secured them down with Elmer’s Wood Glue and wood screws.
-Then I laid the towel rack on top of those boards and drew an outline.
+Then I laid the towel harp on top of those boards and drew an outline.
 With my Skil Jigsaw, I cut out the pattern carefully.
 It was pretty easy.
 The next step was attaching it to the form boards I had built.
 I used wood screws and wood glue to secure it to the back.
 It looked flawless.

-Hey, if you loved this little antique washstand transformation, you’ll love my DIY Chest Of Drawers Makeover.
+Thanks for hanging out with me. 🙂 Hey, if you loved this little antique washstand transformation, you’ll love my DIY Chest Of Drawers Makeover.
 Go check it out!